Curriculum Vitae

 Peer Reviewed/Evaluated

-Andrew Weymouth, “Distant Listening: Using Python and Apps Scripts to Text Mine and Tag Oral History Collections” [Under review with Code4Lib] Submitted Summer 2024
+https://www.1718.ucla.edu/events/assembling-natures-historiesAndrew Weymouth, “Distant Listening: Using Python and Apps Scripts to Text Mine and Tag Oral History Collections”, Code4Lib, April 14, 2025.

-https://aweymo-ui.github.io/distant_listeningAndrew Weymouth, “Civilizing, Separating and Organizing: The Geographic Influence on Nineteenth Century Western Libraries”, [Opening chapter to] Land in Libraries, Litwin Publishing, 2023
+https://journal.code4lib.org/articles/18286Andrew Weymouth, “Civilizing, Separating and Organizing: The Geographic Influence on Nineteenth Century Western Libraries”, [Opening chapter to] Land in Libraries, Litwin Publishing, 2023.

-https://litwinbooks.com/books/land-in-librariesMary McDonald, Alyssa Puddicombe, Andrew Weymouth, Aubrey Williams, “Methods for Collecting Oral Histories Amidst a Crisis”, The Serials Librarian 2021
+https://litwinbooks.com/books/land-in-librariesMary McDonald, Alyssa Puddicombe, Andrew Weymouth, Aubrey Williams, “Methods for Collecting Oral Histories Amidst a Crisis”, The Serials Librarian, 2021.

 https://doi.org/10.1080/0361526X.2021.1985685